-Although BRCA1/2 carriers have a higher risk of ovarian cancer than non-carriers, this doesn’t mean carriers have a worse prognosis if they are diagnosed.
+Although BRCA1/2 carriers have a higher risk of ovarian cancer than non-carriers, this doesn’t mean carriers have a worse prognosis if they’re diagnosed.

-BRCA1/2 carriers who get ovarian cancer appear to have better survival than non-carriers in the first 5 years after diagnosis .
-One reason for this improved survival may be that BRCA1/2-related ovarian cancers appear to have a better response to chemotherapy than other ovarian cancers [215-216].
+BRCA1/2 carriers who get ovarian cancer appear to have better survival than non-carriers in the first 5 years after diagnosis [213-214].
+One reason for this improved survival may be that BRCA1/2-related ovarian cancers appear to respond better to chemotherapy than other ovarian cancers [215-216].

 Long-term data on survival in BRCA1/2 carriers diagnosed with ovarian cancer are limited.

 Lowering the risk of ovarian cancer